 There’s also the annual college football bowl game, the TaxSlayer Bowl, originally named the Gator Bowl.
 It’s been held in Jacksonville continuously since 1946, making it the sixth-oldest college bowl, as well as the first one televised nationally.
 The bowl features a team from the SEC against an opponent from the Big Ten Conference or the Atlantic Coast Conference, which includes the University of Notre Dame.

 More info on lodging and things to do around Jacksonville: Visit Jacksonville, www.visitjacksonville.com.

-Multi-team rivalries, a long and storied history in American football, and iconic traditions make the Florida State University Seminoles’ Doak Campbell Stadium one of the best game-day atmospheres in the country.
+Multi-team rivalries, a long and storied history in American football, and iconic traditions make the Florida State University Seminoles’ Doak Campbell Stadium in Tallahassee one of the best game-day atmospheres in the country.

 Sanctioned by the Seminole Tribe of Florida to use the Seminole nickname and the famous warrior Osceola as an official symbol, FSU home games start with a representative of the Seminole leader charging down Bobby Bowden Field riding an appaloosa horse and hurling a burning spear at midfield.
 The Seminole War Chant, a fight song first used in 1984 by the 470-member Marching Chiefs, the world’s largest collegiate marching band, fills the air while crowds practice their tomahawk chops.

 The Noles have won three national championships, 18 conference titles and six division titles.
 They have achieved three undefeated seasons and finished ranked in the top five of the AP Poll for 14 straight years, from 1987 through 2000.
 The team has produced three Heisman Trophy winners.
 The Biletnikoff Award, presented annually to the top receiver in college football, is named for Florida State Hall of Famer Fred Biletnikoff.